pkhuong/pkhuong.github.io/source/_posts/2015-06-27-linear-log-bucketing-fast-versatile-simple.markdown

 linearly spaced subbins (0 to 63), followed by power-of-two ranges that are again split in 4 subbins (i.e., almost logarithmic binning).
 There are thus two parameters: the size of the initial linear range, and the number of subbins per range.
+We're working with integers, so we also know that the linear range is at least as large as the number of subbins (it's hard to subdivide 8 integers in 16 bins).

 Assuming both parameters are powers of two, we can find the bucket for any value with only a couple x86 instructions, and no conditional jump or